Why Study Political Science?

 Students wishing to write a senior thesis (with or without Honors) should apply in the spring of their second year.

-The Department of Political Science has two academic advisors and one career advisor who are available to meet with you to offer guidance on:
+The Department of Political Science has academic advisors who are available to meet with you to offer guidance on:

 - Course selection